By many measures, China is the largest economy in the world. That makes it an undeniable force in international trade.

 If you’re an exporter who is considering exporting to China, consider this: Shipping Solutions export documentation software can help you quickly create the necessary documents and stay compliant with export regulations.
 Click here to register for a free online demo of the software.

 This article was first published in 2017 and has been updated to include current information, links and formatting.
-It is one in a series of articles exploring exporting to specific countries across the globe, including Canada, India, Japan, Mexico and the United Kingdom.
+It is one in a series of articles exploring exporting to specific countries across the globe, including Canada, India, Japan, Mexico, Brazil, and the United Kingdom.